 Curious to find out more about insulating air ducts?
 Read our entries in this series or reach out to our technical experts for advice.

 Explore all our entries in our five-part series

-How do we stay comfortable indoors for long periods?
+How do we stay comfortable indoors?
 As a start, we can consider insulating our air ducts to keep us healthy while consuming less energy.
-Read on for the 3 key points when insulating air ducts.
+Read on for the 3 key considerations when insulating air ducts.

 Condensation can have an impact on the health and safety of a person spending long hours indoors.
 To understand why it should be an important consideration in insulating air ducts, read more about it here.

-Did you know that air ducts are insulated to drive energy efficiency?
-We look at how a ventilation system can become more energy efficient in our entry here.
+Did you know that air ducts are also insulated to drive energy efficiency?
+Part 3 will look at how a ventilation system becomes energy efficient when air ducts are insulated.
+Read more about it here.